xylar/tranche/docs/index.md

 # tranche

+# tranche

 ConfigParser with layered precedence, provenance, comment-preserving writes, and safe expressions.

+The name **tranche** comes from the French word for *slice* — a nod to how the library lets you cut cleanly through multiple configuration layers to get a single, effective view of your settings.

 ## Contents